leaky-forms/leaky-forms-crawler/README.md

 email-field-collector branch contains the version that we used in our study.
 The main branch contains the rebased code.

+For a more detailed overview and access to the data visit the project's homepage.
+This repository contains code for leak detector and analysis.
+Please see the README.md files in each subfolder for more information.

 ### Installation
 - Clone this project locally (`git clone git@github.com:asumansenol/leaky-forms.git`)
 - Install all dependencies (`npm i`)